vncnttan/productivity-obsidian-notes/SLC/Assistant/SLC Post-Training/Deep Learning/7 - Restricted Boltzman Machine.md

-tesDeep Learning model that focuses on unsupervised learning
+Deep Learning model that focuses on unsupervised learning

 **Generative Deep Learning** model that focuses on the ability to generate new data that is similar to the training data that is used to train the model.